TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Writers/Index.rst

 like a log file, a database table, or to a remote syslog server.

 Different log writers offer possibilities to log into different targets.
-Custom log writers can extend the functionality shipped with TYPO3 Core .
+Custom log writers can extend the functionality shipped with the `TYPO3 Core`:pn:.

 .. _logging-writers-builtin: